Getting Started With Web Soil Survey

 This will show the data in tabular form and, for the Ratings, in color-coded map form.

 Click the Legend tab at the left side of the map to see a legend of the Rating values.

 - To create a printable version of the soil data, click Printable Version or Add to Shopping Cart:

-- Printable Version generates a PDF document containing the rating or report that you just ran.
+- Printable Version generates a Portable Document Format (PDF) document containing the rating or report that you just ran.

 Add to Shopping Cart adds the report or map to the shopping cart.

 You can add multiple ratings and reports to the shopping cart